 Sick sinus syndrome.
 In this condition, the heart's

 natural pacemaker (sinus node) doesn't work as it should.
 This causes slow heart

-Complete heart block.
-The electrical signal from the upper to lower chambers is blocked.
-The heart usually
+signal from the upper to lower chambers is blocked.
+With this condition the heart

 The cause of an arrhythmia may be unknown.
 Some known causes in children include:

 - Heart problem that is present at birth

 - Changes in the structure of the

 A child with an arrhythmia may not have any symptoms.
 For those who do, these are

 - Feeling like the heart is fluttering (heart palpitations)